Contact Details

 However, there are situations where a vehicle may be damaged beyond repair and declared a write-off by an insurance company.
 In such cases, car owners may need to consider options like selling the damaged vehicle or arranging professional car removal services.

-In New Zealand, there are three types of vehicle insurance.
+There are three types of vehicle insurance.
 And these are:

-1. Third-party insurance: This is the most basic and cheapest insurance.
+This is the most basic and cheapest insurance.
 It only covers damage you cause to other vehicles and property.
 It doesn’t cover damage to your own vehicle or theft.

-2. Third-party, fire, and theft: It covers if your vehicle is stolen or damaged by fire, and it covers damage you cause to others’ vehicles or property.
+It covers if your vehicle is stolen or damaged by fire, and it covers damage you cause to others’ vehicles or property.
 It doesn’t cover repairs to your car if you are at fault in a collision.

-3. Comprehensive insurance: The most extensive coverage.
+The most extensive coverage.
 It covers damage to your own car and others’ vehicles.
 Whether you are at fault or not, it covers incidents such as fire damage, theft, and damage to other people’s property.
 Additionally, it includes extra features such as towing and car hire services.

 However, vehicle insurance is not mandatory in New Zealand, but it is still essential.
 It protects you from costly repairs when your vehicle is involved in a serious accident or any other unexpected event.
 Additionally, having insurance provides peace of mind.
 If your vehicle causes damage to someone else’s vehicle or property, your insurance can cover it, though this depends on the type of coverage you have.